cover

 The industry's future will be shaped by continued regulatory evolution, technological advancement, and growing emphasis on sustainable solutions, leading to a transformed market landscape by 2035 characterized by reduced PFAS usage, widespread adoption of alternatives, and advanced treatment capabilities.

-- PFAS treatment and remediation technologies
+- Industry-Specific PFAS Usage and Alternatives

 - Semiconductors and electronics